-Indian Naan Bread is one of those recipes that is incredibly easy to make, but you just somehow never get around to making it.
+This Indian Naan Bread recipe is incredibly easy to make, but you just somehow never get around to making it.
 Maybe it’s just me, but I tend to avoid yeast recipes because I can hardly ever plan ahead to remember to make the dough early enough to give it enough time to rise.

 …but it’s totally worth it.

 With this Indian bread, you’re just mixing the dough, letting it sit (for 2 hours), roll the dough into 12 balls, let it sit for another 30 minutes, then roll the balls into ovals and bake them in the oven.
 It’s really not that complicated, yet somehow I build it up in my head to be this day-long baking extravaganza.